InformaticsMatters/docker-fragnet-test/README.md

 is expected to be running) as the image `informaticsmatters/fragnet-test:molport-2019-08-2` you'd run...

+    $ docker-compose stop
     $ ./publish.sh molport-2019-08-2

->   The utility checks that the fragnet-test image is running and then
+>   The utility checks that the fragnet-test container exists and then
     _commits_ and _pushes_ it with your chosen tag.

 ---